Dante Alighieri: Overview

 The Divine Comedy describes Dante's journey through Hell (Inferno), Purgatory (Purgatorio), and Paradise (Paradiso); he is first guided by the Roman poet Virgil and then by Beatrice.
 Of the books, Purgatorio is arguably the most lyrical of the three, referring to more contemporary poets and artists than Inferno; Paradiso is the most heavily theological, and the one in which, many scholars have argued, the Divine Comedys most beautiful and mystic passages appear.

-Dante, poised between the mountain of purgatory and the city of Florence, displays the incipit Nel mezzo del cammin di nostra vita in a detail of Domenico di Michelino's painting, Florence, 1465.

 He wrote the Comedy in a language he called "Italian", an amalgamated literary language predominantly based on the regional dialect of Tuscany, but with some elements of Latin and other regional dialects.
 He deliberately aimed to reach a readership throughout Italy, including laymen, clergymen, and other poets.
 By writing a lofty, serious poem in this language, he established that it was suitable for formal works.
 Unlike Boccaccio, Milton or Ariosto, Dante did not become an author read across Europe until the Romantic era.
 Throughout the 19th century, Dante's reputation grew and solidified; and by 1865, the 600th anniversary of his birth, he had become established as one of the greatest literary icons of the Western world.